-The Alaskans Living Independently (ALI) Medicaid Waiver is intended to assist seniors 65 years of age and older or adults 21 years of age to 64 years of age who are physically disabled, and in need of a Nursing Facility Level of Care (NFLOC).
-Through this statewide waiver program, services are provided, such as care coordination, adult day care, and respite care.
-Modifications to the home to help promote independence, like wheelchair ramps and widening of the doorways, home delivered meals, and specialized medical equipment, are also covered benefits of this waiver.
+The Alaskans Living Independently (ALI) Medicaid Waiver is intended to help physically disabled seniors who are in need of a nursing facility level of care.
+Through this statewide waiver program, services are provided that allow program participants to continue living at home, such as care coordination, adult day care, and respite care.
+Modifications to the home to help promote independence — like wheelchair ramps and widening of the doorways, home delivered meals, and specialized medical equipment — are also covered benefits of this waiver.

-It is not a requirement of the program that the participants remain living at home.
+It is not a requirement of the program that the participant remain living at home.
 They can reside in an assisted living community (more formally referred to as “residential supportive living”), but this may limit the range of services for which they are eligible.
 Program participants cannot reside in a nursing home.

 This Medicaid waiver program is administered by the Alaska Department of Health and Social Services’ (DHSS) Division of Senior and Disabilities Services (DSDS).
 To avoid confusion, it is worth mentioning that Medicaid in the state of Alaska is sometimes referred to as DenaliCare.

 The Alaskans Living Independently Waiver is not an entitlement program, which means the number of people that can receive services via this waiver is limited.
 Therefore, there may be a wait list.
 Individuals on the wait list will be prioritized based on those who are most in need of services.

 For more information about this waiver, click here.
 For additional information or to apply, call the Alaska Department of Health and Social Services Senior and Disability Services.
 Click here to find the number of your local office.